 For the sake of argument, I’ll take the smaller number of 30,000 and divide it by 182, which is the number of days in October, November, December, January, February, and March.
 That gives me 164 bee deaths per day.
 The larger number of 40,000 gives me 220 bee deaths per day.

 Of course these numbers are approximations.
 But most people who write to me are concerned about “five or six dead bees” on the landing board or “two dozen dead bees on the snow.”
 As you can see, those numbers are just natural attrition and are nothing to worry about.

 For years now my own hives have been within a short walk of my house.
 Nearly every day I walk up there (for my benefit more than theirs) and I flick the dead bees off the landing boards.
 What I’ve noticed is that a new pile of bees every day is a signal that all is well inside.
 Only a healthy colony has the manpower—er, beepower—to dispatch undertaker bees to clean up the bodies.
 On warmer days they fly them off and drop them on the ground, but on colder days they just shove them out the entrance.
 In either case, all is well.

 Now I begin to get concerned when I see no bodies, because then I wonder if the colony is as strong as it should be.
 In fact, in several instances this was my first clue of a failing colony.
 It’s not a sure thing, but it is a piece of information you can use when making management decisions or when you are trying to decide if you should peek inside.

 But don’t forget to look before you flick.
 A couple of years ago, I found the queen among the five or six dead bees at the entrance.
-I was able to combine that queenless hive with a nuc in the middle of winter, and I ended up with a vibrant, healthy hive by spring.
+I was able to combine that queenless hive with a nuc in the middle of winter, and I ended up with a vibrant, healthy colony by spring.